-Group working fast to save historic Northern Kentucky tree
+Group worked fast and saved historic Northern Kentucky tree

-EDGEWOOD, Ky. — A Northern Kentucky tree has caused a divide in Edgewood.

-Kenton County School District officials said it plans to cut down a Ginkgo tree in front of R.C.
-Hinsdale Elementary School in Edgewood.
+EDGEWOOD, Ky. — Kenton County School District officials planned to cut down a ginkgo tree in front of R.C.
+Hinsdale Elementary School in Edgewood, but then a group formed online to save it.

 "The outpouring of emotion for that tree has been overwhelming," said Star Smith.

-Her child went to school there, and she works nearby.
+Her child went to school at R.C.
+Hinsdale Elementary School, and she works nearby.

-"The whole school was built around that tree and just so neat.
-So, when you're in the school each pod is named after a tree.
+"The whole school was built around that tree and it's just so neat.
+So when you're in the school, each pod is named after a tree.
 So, there's a synergy going on there," said Edgewood City Council member Ben Barlage.

-Barlage said he traced the tree as far back as the 1800s when Civil War Veteran George Phillips used the property as a holiday spot.
+Barlage said he traced the tree as far back as the 1800s, when Civil War veteran George Phillips used the property as a holiday spot.

 A 1918 Kentucky Post clipping mentions an American flag ceremony next to it when a well-known attorney named John O'Neal owned the land.